-Recognized as one of the most successful coaches in NCAA women's soccer history, Gabe Mejaíl will return for his 31st season at the helm of the Merrimack women's soccer program.
+Recognized as one of the most successful coaches in NCAA women's soccer history, Gabe Mejaíl completed his 31st season at the helm of the Merrimack women's soccer program after the 2014 season.

 The only head coach that the program has ever known, Mejaíl has enjoyed a long and decorated career – now entering his fourth decade with the Warriors – and has guided the program from its inception in 1984 into the perennial regional and national contender that it is today.

 Mejaíl's milestones are plentiful, but the most notable include his being the winningest coach (total victories) in NCAA Division II women's soccer coaching history, as well as ranking fifth all-time in NCAA women's soccer coaching history (all Divisions), and 19th all-time in win percentage at the Division II level.